 - Financial: 11.47%

 Unfortunately, the breaches are so spread out that there is not a single sector a person can avoid to feel more secure.

 The BLI also attributes the majority of breaches (57.91%) to malicious outsiders, plus 15% to malicious insiders—and only 23.29% to accidental loss.

 More often, hackers steal data to sell it to the highest bidder, commit credit card fraud, and/or make a political statement.

-In September 2016, Yahoo announced that 500 million users’ personal information had been stolen in August 2013.
+In December 2016, Yahoo announced that 1 billion users' information had been stolen in August 2013.
 This occurred just a few months after Yahoo announced that 500 million users' data had been breached in 2014.
 This information included names, email addresses, dates of birth, phone numbers, passwords, etc. (Check these FAQs on the Yahoo data breach and how it might affect you.)

 Troy Hunt is a Regional Director for Microsoft; web security expert; and founder of Have I Been Pwned, an invaluable website that allows users to check when their data has been compromised in a breach.
-He was floored by the size and scope of the mega-breaches, and noticed some disturbing patterns:
+He was floored by the size and scope of the mega-breaches.